-- Check-in – Report in accordance with your orders, on Saturday or Sunday before 2000 to the King Hall Quarterdeck.
+- Check-in – Report in accordance with your orders, on Saturday or Sunday before 2200 to the King Hall Quarterdeck (Building 291).
 You do not have to be in uniform when reporting.
 Make it clear to the watch stander you are reporting for LDO/CWO School.
-The OOD on the Quarterdeck will have a room assignment for you in King Hall.
+The OOD on the Quarterdeck will provide you with information on reporting to Navy Gateway Inns and Suites(NGIS)(building 1312).
 Ensure that the watch stander or CDO signs your orders with a date/time and signature with printed name and rank.

-On Monday morning at 0500 stand by your room, dressed in PT gear, ready to be addressed by your Class Officer and go to chow as a class.
+On Monday morning at 0600 report to King Hall(Third Deck centerline passageway), dressed in PT gear, ready to be addressed by your Class Officer and go to chow as a class.

-- Galley: Good food, located in Ney Hall, next to King Hall, available three meals per day, seven days per week.
-The class will eat together for all meals from Monday breakfast through Friday lunch.
-For these meals, you will be in uniform.
-Ensure that you request advanced per diem to cover meal expense or you will be out until you resolve your travel claim at your next command.
-On liberty, students must still be in uniform to eat at the Galley.
+- Galley: Good food, located in Ney Hall, next to King Hall, available three meals a day, seven days per week.
+The class will eat together for all lunch meals from Monday through Friday.
+Ensure that you request advanced per diem to cover the meal expense or you will be out until you resolve your travel claim at your next command.
+On liberty, students must be in uniform to eat at the Galley.

 - Base/Local amenities: Naval Station Newport has an Officers’ Club, commissary, exchange (medium size), barber shop, bowling alley, recreation center (with wireless access), internet café, Package store, uniform shop (very well stocked, but not all CWO designators), and an NFCU/Bank and ATM X2.
 There is an MWR pool and gym facilities with state-of-the-art cardio equipment, weights, basketball, racquetball, sauna, and more, that is open to students on liberty.
 There is a Wal-Mart just outside the base and plenty of restaurants and shops.